 Geriatric Patients: Population analyses using pooled pharmacokinetic data from adult trials indicated age had no clinically relevant effect on the pharmacokinetics of dolutegravir.

-Pediatric Patients: The pharmacokinetics of dolutegravir in HIV-1–infected children (n = 10) aged 12 to less than 18 years were similar to those observed in HIV-1–infected adults who received dolutegravir 50 mg once daily (Table 7) [see Clinical Studies].
+Pediatric Patients: The pharmacokinetics of dolutegravir in HIV-1-infected children (n = 17) weighing at least 30 kg were similar to those observed in HIV-1-infected adults who received dolutegravir 50 mg once daily (Table 8) [see Clinical Studies].

 Parameters in Pediatric Subjects